aperiosoftware/esac-astropy/README.md

     git clone https://github.com/aperiosoftware/esac-astropy.git

-If this does not work for any reason, download
-[this zip file](https://github.com/aperiosoftware/esac-astropy/archive/master.zip)
+If this does not work for any reason, download and unpack [this zip file](https://github.com/aperiosoftware/esac-astropy/archive/master.zip) instead.
-instead.
 In both cases, once you have downloaded this, go inside the ``esac-astropy`` folder before proceeding to the next section: